samples-swap/swapansblog/_includes/about/en.md

- Your time is limited, so don’t waste it living someone else’s life.
+# Your time is limited, so don’t waste it living someone else’s life

 Hey there i work the financial industry.
 I studied at NYU and have been a dba, a systems engineer, an architect and now a mishmash of all the titles.